McDrak/Tesis/docs/Tesis-v0.2.md

         -   Name: Jashel Rosner.

-        -   Backstory: Owner of one of the finest tailor shops in Düsseldorf, until he and his family got caught on the hidden attic of the establishment.
-After being one of the few survivors of his block on Emslandlager, he got transferred to Sachsenhausen where he was subject of immunization experiments.
+        -   Backstory: Owner of one of the finest tailor shops in Düsseldorf, until he and his family got caught by the Nazi army, inside their tailor shop's hidden attic.
+After being one of the few survivors of his block on Börgermoor, he got transferred to Sachsenhausen where he was subject to immunization experiments.

         -   Motivation: Hard worker, religious and family centered.
-            After he receives his opportunity to be free from the laboratory, he must deal with the fact of losing one of his senses, stress of escaping alive and faith to reunite with his family.
+            After he receives the opportunity to be free from the laboratory, he must deal with the fact of losing one of his senses, stress of keeping himself alive and faith to reunite with his family.

     -   Antagonist